cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

     * Make sure there aren't any operators that have stuff in `sched_vp` but not in `operator_profile`
     * 4/24: Done, using `07_crosswalk.ipynb`</s>

+### 4/26/2024
+ * Remove the mapping for the `Total Service Hours` with the weekday column that is in the dataset.
+     * Update chart names to Eric's suggestions.
 ### 4/25/2024
 * Goals
     * Finish copy on readable.yml
     * Convert all of the charts to read from the readable.yml.
         * For charts in section 1, add subtitles and title.
     * Change section3utils references back to section2.
-    * Remove the mapping for the `Total Service Hours` with the weekday column that is in the dataset.

     * `Vehicle Postions per Minute`: set anything above 2 as green.
 Right now, the color scale maps to lowest and highest value.
 Some routes that record 3 vps per minute now have bars that red when only 2 vps were recorded, even though 2 is good.
         * Use categories I created so the legend is N instead of Q.
     * Reorder charts thematically.
 Add a little chart in between that explains the divide.